-Activity Impact Freshwater Ecosystem Mitigation Measures Significance Risk Construction Phase Site access, clearing and preparation for civil works which will involve: Vehicular transport and access to Exposure of soil, leading to increased runoff and erosion, and thus increased sedimentation of the identified wetlands; Indiscriminate movement of construction equipment through Channelled Valley Bottom Wetland (PES - E) Development footprint and site establishment Keep development footprint areas as small as possible and limit vegetation clearing to what is absolutely essential; Limit the rehabilitation footprint to the footprint as included in the environmental authorisation / water use licence; Clearly define the boundaries of footprint areas, including contractor laydown areas and ensure that all activities remain within defined footprint areas.
+Activity Impact Freshwater Ecosystem Mitigation Measures Significance Risk Construction Phase Site access, clearing and preparation for civil works which will involve: • Vehicular transport and access to Exposure of soil, leading to increased runoff and erosion, and thus increased sedimentation of the identified wetlands; Indiscriminate movement of construction equipment through Channelled Valley Bottom Wetland (PES - E) Development footprint and site establishment Keep development footprint areas as small as possible and limit vegetation clearing to what is absolutely essential; Limit the rehabilitation footprint to the footprint as included in the environmental authorisation / water use licence; Clearly define the boundaries of footprint areas, including contractor laydown areas and ensure that all activities remain within defined footprint areas.
 Edge effects will need to be extremely carefully controlled; Establish contractor laydown areas and stockpiles outside of the delineated wetlands and the 32m NEMA ZoR in consultation with the appropriate authority.
-Where possible use of existing 21,6 L the site; Removal of vegetation and associated disturbanc es to soil; Removal of topsoil and creation of topsoil stockpiles; and Miscellane ous activities by constructio n personnel. hydrocarbons originating from construction vehicles; - Decreased ecoservice provision; and Seep Wetland (PES - D) disturbed areas along / through the wetlands should be utilised to gain access to the rehabilitation areas; Clearly demarcate the assessed wetlands and 32m NEMA ZoR with danger tape with input from an ECO and mark these areas as a 'no-go' area where no rehabilitation activities are planned; Provide appropriate sanitary facilities for the life of the construction phase and remove all waste to an appropriate waste facility; and No fires should be permitted in or near the construction area.
+Where possible use of existing 21,6 L 1 the site; Removal of vegetation and associated disturbanc es to soil; Removal of topsoil and creation of topsoil stockpiles; and Miscellane ous activities by constructio n personnel. the wetlands; Increased sedimentation of the wetlands, resulting in loss of freshwater habitat and ecological structure leading to impacts on biota; Soil and stormwater contamination from oils and hydrocarbons originating from construction vehicles; Decreased ecoservice provision; and Proliferation of alien vegetation as a result of disturbances.
+Seep Wetland (PES - D) disturbed areas along / through the wetlands should be utilised to gain access to the rehabilitation areas; Clearly demarcate the assessed wetlands and 32m NEMA ZoR with danger tape with input from an ECO and mark these areas as a 'no-go' area where no rehabilitation activities are planned; Provide appropriate sanitary facilities for the life of the construction phase and remove all waste to an appropriate waste facility; and No fires should be permitted in or near the construction area.
 Future access road construction Future access roads must be designed in such a way that the hydraulic connectivity and ecological condition of the CVB wetland is not further impacted, and that the rehabilitative effort invested into the offset site is not in vain.
-This may include, but not be limited to, the installation of culverts or the construction of causeways; Utilize existing roads or the proposed access roads to be upgraded to gain access to the construction site with no construction vehicles permitted to indiscriminately move through open areas and especially the wetland areas; Vehicles to be serviced and refuelled at the designated contractor laydown area; The construction footprint must be limited to the servitude area only and all areas outside the development footprint are to be rehabilitated on completion of construction; All proposed activities associated with the construction of the access roads over the CVB wetland will potentially result in bank destabilisation, particularly the construction of culverts within or causeways over the CVB wetland, and an increase in bank incision and 16 L
+This may include, but not be limited to, the installation of culverts or the construction of causeway; Utilize existing roads or the proposed access roads to be upgraded to gain access to the construction site with no construction vehicles permitted to indiscriminately move through open areas and especially the wetland areas; Vehicles to be serviced and refuelled at the designated contractor laydown area; The construction footprint must be limited to the servitude area only and all areas outside the development footprint are to be rehabilitated on completion of construction; All proposed activities associated with the construction of the access roads over the CVB wetland will potentially result in bank destabilisation, particularly the construction of culverts within or causeways over the CVB wetland, and an increase in bank incision and 16 L